Skip to main content

 Why your new vial may look different, require a different syringe, or have a different concentration and what to do about it.

 If the color changed: This reflects a change in the added vitamin, not the active medication.
-Both formulations are safe and effective.
+Tirzepatide with B6 appears clear or slightly yellow; semaglutide with B12 appears pink or red; our additive-free (Pure) formulations have no B-vitamin tint.
+All formulations are safe and effective.

 If the units changed: Check the concentration on your new vial label (e.g., 10 mg/mL vs. 20 mg/mL).
 Your provider will update your instructions to match.
 Always confirm your dose in milligrams, not just units, before injecting.